 The COE Budget Committee is chaired by the Dean, COE, and is composed of two elected faculty members from RFT, CLSE, CEFS and GLS.
+Dr. Cathy Pearman was elected and approved to serve as a representative for the Executive Budget Committee and the Academic Affairs Budget Committee on 09/07/2018.
 Ex-officeo members are appointed by the Dean.
 All members serve two-year terms, staggered by academic school year.

 The COE Assessment Committee is charged with developing and implementing a College-wide assessment plan for data collection and analysis; reviewing program and department assessment plans to ensure they are in compliance with the College and University Assessment plans; presenting summary data to the College periodically; and coordinating assessment efforts and reports for the University Assessment Council.
 The committee conducts annual reviews of Public Affairs assessment data generated within departments and the college and analyzed at the program level.
 The committee may assist programs and departments in identifying key assessments that will yield public affairs outcome data.
 As each program submits public affairs outcome data annually, the COE Assessment Committee is charged with reviewing same and identifying trends and themes common across programs and departments.
 These data are shared with departments and programs as well as other groups throughout the University.
 In addition, the COE Assessment Committee will conduct graduate follow-up surveys and employer surveys and produce reports for dissemination.
 Members serve two-year terms and are elected by departments which may select up to one member per program.